-3.6.4 Word Swap Function
+3.7.5 Word Swap Function

-Internally the LAN9215i is 32-bits wide.
-The LAN9215i supports a Word Swap Function.
-This feature is controlled by the Word Swap Register, which is described in Section 5.3.17, "WORD_SWAP-Word Swap Control," on page 90.
+In addition to mixed endian functionality, the LAN89218 supports a Word Swap Function when its Host Bus Interface is configured to operate in 16-bit mode.
+This feature is controlled by the Word Swap register, which is described in Section 5.3.17, "WORD_SWAP-Word Swap Control," on page 102.
 This register affects how words on the data bus are written to or read from the Control and Status Registers and the Transmit and Receive Data/Status FIFOs.
-Refer to Table 3.7, "Word Swap Control" below for more details.
-Whenever the LAN9215i transmits data from the Transmit Data FIFO to the network, the low order word is always transmitted first, and when the LAN9215i receives data from the network to the Receive Data FIFO, the low-order word is always received first.